milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Your searches for and connections with other players within a Netflix game (for example, searching for and connecting to a player);

-Your gameplay, interactions, or chat with other players as a part of local multiplayer and online multiplayer features;
+Your gameplay, interactions, or text or voice chat with other players as a part of local multiplayer and online multiplayer features;

+Your use of the Netflix Game Controller or other devices to play Netflix games, including information from input methods like motion detection or mobile device sensors;

 Your reports of violations of the Netflix Games Community Guidelines (help.netflix.com/legal/gamescommunityguidelines) and any similar guidelines for Netflix games, and reports from other players about your potential violations; and

-Your input of user-generated content within a Netflix game, such as drawings, uploaded content (such as photos, videos, sound recordings, or other content), or your selection of content from a third party service.
+Your input of user-generated content within a Netflix game, such as drawings, uploaded content (such as photos/selfies, videos, sound recordings, or other content), or your selection of content from a third party service.

-Device and network information: When you use Netflix game controller functionality to connect to a Netflix game (such as a “Netflix Game on TV”), we collect information about the app, device, and the Netflix account (if you are logged in) on which the Netflix game controller is running.
+Device and network information: When you use Netflix Game Controller functionality to connect to a Netflix game (such as a “Netflix Game on TV”), we collect information about the app, device, and the Netflix account (if you are logged in) on which the Netflix Game Controller is running.

 How We Use Your Personal Information